 30. Use to hang embellishments on a page.

+31. Braid or weave together.
 33. Weave fiber through some mesh.

 When it comes to adding depth and interest to your crafting projects, color can make all the difference.
 Using vibrant, bold colors can create a statement piece that really pops, while more subtle hues can add a sense of delicacy and elegance.
 Consider experimenting with different shades of one color or incorporating contrasting colors for a bold look.
 You could also try using variegated fibers.
 Remember, even small changes in color can have a big impact on the final project.
 So don't be afraid to experiment and find new and exciting color combinations for your next crafting endeavor!